AyushPeddulwar/SOAR-EDR-PROJECT/report/3_VM & EDR Setup.md

 - Acts as the victim machine
 - Sends logs to the LimaCharlie over the internet
 - Tools:<br>
-       - EDR Agent Installation (configure to push endpoint data to our LimaCharlie Organization)
+       - EDR Agent Installation (configure to push endpoint data to our LimaCharlie Organization)<br>
        - "LaZagne" (credential stealer malware)

 ![image.png](media/VM%20&%20EDR%20Setup/image2.png)